hfhbd/RateLimit/README.md

 ## Usage

-Simple install it in your application module.
+Simple install it in your application module or for a specific route.

 ```kotlin
 val storage: Storage = // Storage implementation, required